 Tribute Ideas for Your Sister’s Funeral

 It's a common tradition to pay tribute to a loved one at memorial and funeral services.
 Whether through a eulogy, poem, or reading, spoken words are a meaningful way to celebrate a life and mourn a death.
-Other non-spoken tributes such as memory tables and photo collages can add richness and context to the funeral—helping attendees get to know the many dimensions of your sister.
+Other non-spoken tributes such as memory tables with framed photos and photo collages can add richness and context to the funeral—helping attendees get to know the many dimensions of your sister.

 Give a eulogy